ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_externally_analysed.md

     - Have values been normalised?
 How?
     - Has a log transform been applied?
 How?
     - Has any additional scaling been applied?
+* If the data processing has been described in a publication or preprint, please provide url/doi.